critterandguitari/Organelle_Manual/manual.md

 ![](Ch2%20-%204%20minimalPerformanceSetup.png)

-Note that the power is connected to the wall and that the first USB port has a flash drive inserted with our `Patches` folder.
+Note that the power is connected to the wall and that the first USB port has a USB drive inserted with our `Patches` folder.
 Without both the power adapter and USB drive attached, Organelle cannot operate and run patches, meaning that you cannot do anything of use.
 Accordingly, every possible configuration will contain these two items.

+> **NOTE:** If you have chosen to store your patches on the SD card, you will not need the USB drive.

-The `L`(eft) and `R`(ight) audio `Out`(put) ports are connected as a stereo pair to a mixer, which assumably runs to the venue's PA system, etc. (Instead of going straight to a mixer, these ports could just as appropriately be connected to direct boxes \[DIs\].)
+The `L`(eft) and `R`(ight) audio `Out`(put) ports are connected as a stereo pair to a mixer, which assumably runs to the venue's PA system, etc. (Instead of going straight to a mixer, these ports could just as appropriately be connected to direct boxes (DIs).
 If there is a sound person controlling levels, you may want to leave the Volume knob all the way up, providing maximum signal for them to work with.

 ### Audio Input from a Microphone